 Your journey to recovery makes you a holder of universal knowledge, a message carrier through your thoughts, words and deeds that conveys courage, grace and strength in confronting reality.
 It empowers you with the kindness required to heal and befriend.

-My hope is that bit by bit, step by step, person by person kindness, wisdom and healing will spread through the world so tragedies like Orlando, Nice, Baton Rouge, and other other tragedies throughout the world will be no more.
-Your recovery is unique to you, centered in you and yet is part of a universal healing.
+My hope is that bit by bit, step by step, person by person kindness, wisdom and healing will spread through the world so stability and courage to face our challenges permeates us all.
+Your eating disorder recovery is unique to you.
+It is centered in you and based on your personal journey.
+Yet it is part of a universal healing.
 Every moment of your recovery work matters.
-Making peace within yourself makes you a peacemaker in the world.
+Making peace within yourself makes you a source of stability and courage in the world.

 *pix public doman, heart, dove, silhouette, love, luck